minaremeli/pharma-attack-framework/README.md

 ### Trunk Activation Attack
 The attacker model is a `RandomForestClassifier`, whose input is the trunk activation values.
 The attacker's goal is to predict membership based on this activation.
 #### Parameters
 * `--num_samples`: Number of member and non-member samples that the attacker collects for training and evaluating her attack.
   Default is 500.
+* `--n_estimators`: Number of estimators used to train the RandomForestModel.
+  Default is 100.
+#### Evaluation
+* TP, FP, TN, FN
+* accuracy
+* precision
+* recall

+### Active Trunk Activation Attack
+This is the same attack as above, except that the adversary (the server) actively isolates participants.
+He does not train one globally shared model, but multiple individual models, each belonging to one participant.
+Attacking the individual models (instead of the global one) allows him to conduct a more successful membership inference attack.
+The evaluation metrics are the averages of the attacks on the individual models.
+#### Parameters
+* `--num_samples`: Number of member and non-member samples that the attacker collects for training and evaluating her attack.
+  Default is 500.